arviz-devs/arviz/paper/paper.md

 ## Examples

-For the first example, we construct an array resembling data from MCMC sampling.
+For the first example, we use the low-level array interface.
+We construct an array resembling data from MCMC sampling.
 We have 4 chains and 1000 draws for two posterior variables.
 We can compute the effective sample sizes for this array using the stats interface.
 For this, we need to specify which axes represent the chains and which the draws.

     import numpy as np
     from arviz import array_stats